alexburba/poppins-cyrillic-typeface/README.md

 ![image](https://github.com/user-attachments/assets/a2e3a488-4cc5-48c7-9677-3cd09cd8a82c)

-# More examples
+# More examples and full download
-More examples and font pairings at [burba.pro/poppins-cyrillic/](http://burba.pro/poppins-cyrillic/)
+More examples, font pairings and full download at [burba.pro/poppins-cyrillic/](http://burba.pro/poppins-cyrillic/)